acumberlander/ai-note-taking-app/README.md

 ## Browser Compatibility

-**Important Note:** At the moment, this application only works when it's run in the desktop version of Google Chrome.
+**Important Note:** At the moment, the semantic AI functionality of this application only works when it's run in the desktop version of Google Chrome.
 There will be updates in the future to make this app available across other browser platforms on desktop and mobile.

 ## Demo